Deploying the ERM Installer virtual machine

 The primary purpose of the ERM Installer is to enable the deployment, configuration and updating of the main ERM modules.
 Currently, there is only one module, the core Enhanced Rooms Management application.
 Pexip intends to release additional modules in due course.

-You can deploy ERM on VMware in your own server network, or you can deploy it as a cloud service in Microsoft Azure or Google Cloud Platform.
+You can deploy ERM on VMware or Hyper-V in your own server network, or you can deploy it as a cloud service in Microsoft Azure or Google Cloud Platform.

-- For VMware in your own server network see VMware deployments below.
+- For VMware or Hyper-V in your own server network, see VMware and Hyper-V deployments below.

 The first step is to add the ERM Installer virtual machine to your server network.